clasen/WhisperMix/README.md

 - `reservoirRefreshAmount`: 18 (number of requests added back to the reservoir)
 - `reservoirRefreshInterval`: 60000 ms (time interval for refreshing the reservoir)

 You can adjust these settings based on your specific rate limiting needs.
+Note that rate limiting is not applied to local Whisper models.

 ## 📚 API